D-landJS/ImcKotlin-App/README.md

 # BMI-App

-It's a simple app based on BMI, developed with Kotlin and XML.
+It's a minimalist BMI calculator app developed using Kotlin and XML, implementing fundamental Kotlin concepts such as constants, view binding, handling user interactions, screen navigation, and color management.

 ---